FREE CONSULTATIONS 24/7

 Contact a Montgomery County, MD Manslaughter Defense Attorney

-If you are facing voluntary or involuntary manslaughter charges, the skilled Silver Springs, MD manslaughter defense lawyer at The Law Offices of Gerstenfield & Demirji, PC. can help.
+If you are facing voluntary or involuntary manslaughter charges, the skilled Silver Spring, MD manslaughter defense lawyer at The Law Offices of Gerstenfield & Demirji, PC. can help.
 We are aggressive when necessary and maintain a cordial relationship with prosecutors.
 For more information, call 301-589-9500 to schedule a free consultation today.

 Share this post: